TaronVardanyan/Deel-Autocomplete/questions.md

 <br/>

-<h1 align="left">Describe 3 ways to pass information from a component to its PARENT</h1>
+<h1 align="left">3.
+Describe 3 ways to pass information from a component to its PARENT</h1>

 <p>
    When you want to pass information from a component to its parent in React, there are several approaches you can take.
 Here are three common ways to achieve this: